Essential Glock 17 Accessories

 Holosun makes some durable reflex red dots like this 507 mounted on a Bul Armory AXE 9mm.
 [Photo: Jason Mosher]

-Another feature I like about the Holosun is the auto-awake mode that turns the optic on when it senses movement.
+Auto-Awake Mode: This feature turns the optic on when it senses movement, essential in high-pressure situations where officers might forget to manually activate their optics.
 I’ve been in too many situations where frantic cops couldn’t get their optics turned on in the heat of the moment.
 Regardless of whether it’s a handgun or rifle, the optic needs to turn on when you pick it up.
-Trijicon set the standard for handgun-mounted red dots.
-But Holosun set a new standard for affordable but durable optics.

-3. Magazine extension for Glock 17 mags
+Magazine extension for Glock 17 mags

 Magazine extension for Glock magazines.